Strong Connectivity in Directed Graphs under Failures, with Application: Introduction

-The remainder of the paper is organized as follows.
+\paragraph{\bf Key ideas.} All our results are obtained with a common algorithmic framework, based on a novel combination of dominance relations~\cite{Aho,Lorry} and loop nesting forests~\cite{st:t}.
+We remark that the $1$-connectivity cuts of a digraph can be found efficiently with the use of two dominator trees \cite{Italiano2012}.
+However, these dominator trees alone do not reveal enough information in order to determine the strongly connected components after the deletion of a single edge or vertex in these cuts.
+One of our key observations is that we can complement the dominance information with loop nesting information, and obtain a new compact representation of the decompositions induced by the $1$-connectivity cuts of digraphs, which consists simply of four trees: two dominator trees and two loop nesting trees.
+Still, combining these four trees in order to extract the decompositions induced by the $1$-connectivity cuts turns out to be a nontrivial task.
+One of the main technical difficulties is to locate or count the vertices that are common in different subtrees of these four trees.
+To overcome this obstacle, we develop a novel technique, that takes advantage of relations between dominator and loop nesting trees.
+Moreover, our techniques can be generalized so that we can compute several functions defined on the decompositions induced by the $1$-connectivity cuts.
+We believe that the framework developed in this paper may be of independent interest and may prove to be useful for other problems as well.
+In particular, after this work, we have been able to apply it to the incremental maintenance of $2$-edge connectivity properties on digraphs \cite{GIN16:ICALP,GIN18:LATIN}. \paragraph{Organization of the paper.} The remainder of the paper is organized as follows.
 In Section \ref{sec:definitions} we introduce some preliminary definitions and terminology.
-Section \ref{sec:scc} describes our framework for performing computations on the strongly connected components that could be obtained after an edge deletion, such as reporting all strongly connected components, counting the number of strongly connected components, and computing the size of the largest and of the smallest strongly connected component.
-In Section \ref{sec:2ECBs} we describe our new and simpler linear-time algorithm for computing the $2$-edge-connected blocks of a strongly connected digraph $G$, while in Section \ref{sec:other} we deal with pairwise $2$-edge connectivity queries.
-Section \ref{sec:vertices}, Section \ref{sec:2VCBs} and Section \ref{sec:vertices-other} extend to vertex connectivity respectively the results of Section \ref{sec:scc}, Section \ref{sec:2ECBs} and Section \ref{sec:other}.
+Section \ref{sec:scc} describes our new framework for representing the structure of strong bridges and the decomposition they induce in a digraph.
+We use this framework to perform computations on the strongly connected components that could be obtained after an edge deletion, such as reporting all strongly connected components, counting the number of strongly connected components, and computing the size of the largest and of the smallest strongly connected component.
+In Section \ref{sec:2ECBs} we describe our new and simpler linear-time algorithm for computing the $2$-edge-connected components of a strongly connected digraph $G$, while in Section \ref{sec:other} we deal with pairwise $2$-edge connectivity queries.
+Section \ref{sec:vertices}, Section \ref{sec:2VCBs} and Section \ref{sec:vertices-other} extend to vertex connectivity respectively the results of Section \ref{sec:scc}, Section \ref{sec:2ECBs} and Section \ref{sec:other}, respectively.
+In Section \ref{sec:sparse-certificate}, we describe how to construct in linear time, a sparse strongly connected spanning subgraph of a strongly connected digraph $G$ that maintains the same decompositions induced by the $1$-connectivity cuts of $G$, and the $2$-edge and $2$-vertex-connected components of $G$.
 Finally, Section \ref{sec:conclusions} contains some concluding remarks and lists some open problems.